Importing and creating modules

 Different ways of importing

-When you use import <module> statement, you'll have to prefix the module name whenever you need to use its features.
+When you use the import <module> statement, you'll have to prefix the module name whenever you need to use its features.
 If this becomes cumbersome, you can use alternate ways of importing.

 >>> from math import *